 Gay man receives homophobic death threats after moving neighbour’s bin

-Josh says that the incident is the culmination of months of “curtain twitching” and passive-aggressive behaviour
+Joshua ‘Josh’ Val Martin says that the incident is the culmination of months of “curtain twitching” and passive-aggressive behaviour

 A gay man received homophobic death threats which vowed to “end” and “destroy” him after moving his neighbour’s bin.